 The very language used around mental health is not helpful.
-Instead of schizophrenia it’s ‘split personality’, making it seem that sufferers are always volatile.
+Instead of schizophrenia, it’s ‘split personality’, making it seem that sufferers are always volatile.
 Instead of anti depressants it’s ‘happy pills’, making light of a serious choice to medicate.
-“Mental health’ itself is an unfortunate term, what with its implications that someone has ‘gone mental’ and is out of control.
+“Mental health’ itself is an unfortunate term.
+It implies that someone has ‘gone mental’ and is out of control.
 Psychological health would be a kinder and more accurate term.

 What character mentioned above did any of us not already intimately know?

 Film and TV is so powerful that a character, created in someone’s head and scrawled out on paper in the privacy of their office or living room?
 Can then become a reference known and used by millions for generations.
 And sadly, when it comes to mental health, the shorthand such characters have offered is “mad equals bad”.

 Still can’t take the media’s responsibility towards mental health seriously?
 Try this statistic on for size.

 A BBC episode of the TV show Casualty, featuring a storyline about overdosing, coincided with a sudden 17% increase in self-poisoning in the UK that week.